Pasechneek/flink_example_sql_by_danil/README.md

 Check Makefile.
 According to documentation https://ververica.github.io/flink-cdc-connectors/master/content/quickstart/mysql-postgres-tutorial.html

-**Start project**
+**How to start the project**

 *cd* into project folder.

-Then, using Makefile (ypu also could use sh-scripts) put these commandt in different trminal vindow: make 1 make 2 make 3
+Then, using Makefile  put these commandt in different trminal vindow:

+make 1
+make 2
+make 3

+You also could use .sh scripts.

 Then, check interfaces:
 http://localhost:8081/ - flink
 http://localhost:5601/ - kibana

-Then insert data into tables:
+Then insert data into:

 -- MySQL